CaliStyle/trailpack-proxy-router/README.md

 - Flatfile CMS for non database driven web apps.
 - Versioned display structure for web apps using Angular2 ngRX or React Flux.

+### Sitemap
+- Proxy Router is very fast with an average of just a few millaseconds per non-cached page render and less than a millasecond when cached.
+In addition to rendering a page, it also sitemaps a page's children and sitemaps all content on server start/edit.

 ### Gotchas
 - This style of CMS requires a "Single Source of Truth" for Frontend Components to bind too.
 Try using Redux or ngRX for your frontend.
 - Mechanisms to determine/set Score and Demographic are up to you.